 Gap alert!
 Another mysterious Harrison.

-Daughter of boatman Joseph and Sarah (nee Hawley), Mary Simpson had married Simon Potts, labourer, in October 1830.
+Daughter of boatman Joseph and Sarah (nee Hawley), Mary Simpson had married Simon Potts, labourer, on October 25th 1830.

-Another daughter Sarah was married to George Toplis junior.
+Her daughter Sarah Potts was married to George Toplis junior. (above)

 Son Joseph spent much of his life — but not uninterrupted — in Weaver Row before crossing the border into Trowell.

-On the 1871 census Mary Potts, by then a widow, – her husband had died in February 1871 – was occupying number 3 Weaver Row and died there in September 1876, aged 71.
+On the 1871 census Mary Potts, by then a widow, – her husband had died on February 13th 1871 – was occupying number 3 Weaver Row and died there on September 13th 1876, aged 71.

 Mr. Fred Harrison lived in it.
 (In those days Harrisons were very numerous).